ingedicson/Magento_CustomAttribute/README.md

 ### Step 3: Test the Module

-1.Access the Magento Backend: Open your browser and access the Magento admin panel.
+1. Access the Magento Backend: Open your browser and access the Magento admin panel.
 The default URL will be something like http://your_website/admin.
 Log in with the admin credentials you set during installation.

 2. Verify the Custom Attribute Configuration: Navigate to Stores > Configuration.